instrumentisto/rust-incubator/faq.md

 It's preferable to have your code in the [playground](https://play.rust-lang.org/).
 This way, mentors and peers don't have to spend extra time recreating the problem.

 ![playground_ask](https://github.com/rust-lang-ua/rust_incubator/assets/98274821/2351bddd-455f-4078-a7cb-328a7bb08ac9)

+#### Is the Telegram chat moderated?

+At the initial stage, we don't want to limit communication in the chat, nor do we want to divide it into sub-chats.
+We encourage people to get to know each other.
+After the familiarization phase, we may introduce stricter moderation rules in the future, if necessary.
+For now, however, you must respect other chat participants and are not allowed to be offensive.

+#### What is the motivation of mentors to mentor?

+All mentors are employed, and many of them have their own companies and are in a good position to hire a talented participant.
+Moreover, mentoring helps to improve their own knowledge, and all of our mentors have a natural desire to help other people.

+#### Do we cooperate with IT companies in any way?

+We are making a lot of efforts to involve companies in interviews with bootcamp graduates and hopefully we will get there.
+We currently have 4 partner companies: TacansLab, AI Edge Lab, Intellias, and Near.

+#### What should I do if I find mistakes in the repository?
+We encourage you to open an __issue__ if you see any problems.

 #### How can I incorporate changes from the main repository?